-Huge Backstage Heat on Ric Flair After Making Unpopular Comments About Finn Balor
+Huge Backstage Heat On Ric Flair After Making Unpopular Comments About Finn Balor

 It’s understandable that many within the WWE Universe would be defensive against someone judging Finn Balor for his size, even if that person is Ric Flair.
 Praising Seth Rollins and criticizing Finn Balor in the same breath about their size is a little strange, but The Nature Boy has a right to his opinion.
 If the backlash was bad enough for him to give up the podcast business, then a lot of fans took his comments too personally.

 Ric Flair isn’t the first one to criticize a performer for his size and suggest that they’re limited by it.
 Some of the most talented WWE performers were “limited” by their size.
-Daniel Bryan, Edge, Rey Mysterio are just a few examples of great WWE Superstars who did so much more with natural talent than size.
+Daniel Bryan, Edge, and Rey Mysterio are just a few examples of great WWE Superstars who did so much more with natural talent than size.
 Flair is entitled to his opinion, but there are other schools of thought and examples that prove there are other ways to build a main event star in WWE.

 [Featured Image by WWE]